JeimyGar/Bellabeat_Case_Study/README.md

 ### Results/Findings

 The analysis results are summarized as follows:
 1. This bar graph displays the total step count on the y-axis and the weekdays on the x-axis.
 Each day of the week has the total sum of steps taken for that day throughout the whole duration of the data set.
-We can see that there is a spike of activity on saturday and as the week progresses the activity seems to slow down.
+We can see a spike in activity on Saturday and as the week progresses, the activity seems to slow down.

 ![bella1](https://github.com/user-attachments/assets/c317dd0b-6f87-44b8-9bc2-eaf6d9ff51f0)

 2. This Pie chart shows the breakdown of how much time is spent per each activity level.
-The activity levels here mentioned are: lightly active, very active and fairly active.
+The activity levels here mentioned are: lightly active, very active, and fairly active.
 These activity levels are determined by monitoring heart rate.
 As we can see, most users spend their time doing light activities.
 ![bella2](https://github.com/user-attachments/assets/b09bdca7-ca90-4c7e-b30b-eefc70959da6)

 3. In this bar box and whisker plot I plotted the weight distribution of the participants.
 We can see that the average weight for these is 176 lbs.
 The interquartile range is from 200 to 138 lbs with a max weight of 286 and a min weight of 118.